https://invisible-island.net/ncurses/man/

 EXAMPLES

-As an example, here is a description for the Lear-Siegler ADM-3, a
+Here is a terminfo description of the Lear-Siegler ADM-3, a popular

 adm3a|lsi adm3a,